bsdci/handbook/about/compatibility.md

 ### What about features?

-libiocage aims to be feature complete with other variants, so that any missing features will be tracked as [compatibility issue](https://github.com/iocage/libiocage/issues?q=label%3Acompatibility) on GitHub.
-There might be new features that libiocage stores in nested JSON properties that cannot be migrated to prior formats.
-This is only the case for features that were newly introduced by libiocage, so that conflicts are unlikely.
+libioc aims to be feature complete with other variants, so that any missing features will be tracked as [compatibility issue](https://github.com/bsdci/libioc/issues?q=label%3Acompatibility) on GitHub.
+There might be new features that libioc stores in nested JSON properties that cannot be migrated to prior formats.
+This is only the case for features that were newly introduced by libioc, so that conflicts are unlikely.